auth0/docs/articles/architecture-scenarios/web-app-sso/implementation-aspnetcore.md

   - build-an-app
 ---

-# SSO for Regular Web Apps: ASP.NET Core implementation
+# Single Sign-On (SSO) for Regular Web Apps: ASP.NET Core implementation

 Full source code for the ASP.NET Core implementation can be found in [this GitHub repository](https://github.com/auth0-samples/auth0-pnp-webapp-oidc).